Christoph Scheiner

-Christoph Scheiner SJ (25 July 1573 (or 1575) – 18 June 1650) was a Jesuit priest, physicist and astronomer in Ingolstadt.
+Christoph Scheiner (25 July 1573 (or 1575) – 18 June 1650) was a Jesuit priest, physicist and astronomer in Ingolstadt.

 Biography

 Augsburg/Dillingen: 1591–1605

-Scheiner was born in Markt Wald near Mindelheim in Swabia, earlier markgravate Burgau, possession of the House of Habsburg.
+Scheiner was born in Markt Wald near Mindelheim in Swabia, earlier margravate Burgau, possession of the House of Habsburg.
 He attended the Jesuit St. Salvator Grammar School in Augsburg from May 1591 until 24 October 1595.
 He graduated as a "rhetor" and entered the Jesuit Order in Landsberg am Lech on 26 October 1595.
 At the local seminary, he served his biennial novitiate (1595–1597) under the tutelage of Novice Master Father Rupert Reindl SJ.
 From 1597 to 1598, he finished his lower studies of rhetoric in Augsburg.
 He took his first vows before Father Melchior Stör, SJ and received the minor orders from the Augsburg suffragan bishop Sebastian Breuning.
 He spent the years 1598–1601 in Ingolstadt studying philosophy (metaphysics and mathematics).
 In 1603, Scheiner invented the pantograph, an instrument which could duplicate plans and drawings to an adjustable scale.
 From 1603 to 1605 he taught humanities: his years as a Latin teacher at the Jesuit grammar school in Dillingen earned him the title of Magister Artium.